 About the Big Pine

 The Big Pine watershed is part of the Middle Wabash-Little Vermilion watershed and covers portions of Benton, Warren, Tippecanoe, and White counties.
 The watershed extends from Interstate 65 in White County to west of State Road 41 in Benton County, and drains southward until emptying into the Wabash River near the town of Attica.
 The Big Pine watershed covers 209,709 acres (329 square miles) and includes the towns of Boswell, Pine Village, and Oxford, as well as the southern half of Fowler.

 Today, over 80% of the land in the Big Pine watershed is in row crop agriculture, due to the rich soils that were formerly prairies and wetlands.
-In fact, in 2011, Benton and Warren Counties alone produced over 37 million bushels of corn (NASS, 2011).
-Only about 7% of the land remains forested—largely in areas along the Big Pine or other places too difficult to facilitate row crop agriculture.
-Almost all the wetlands in the watershed have been drained—less than 1% of the land is currently characterized as wetlands by USGS.
+In fact, in 2011, Benton and Warren Counties alone produced over 43 million bushels of corn and 11 million bushels of soybeans (NASS, 2016).
+Only about 7% of the land remains forested—largely in areas along the Big Pine.

 Big Pine Creek Project Goals

 - Encourage the use of conservation best management practices at a scale likely to improve soil and water quality in the Big Pine Creek watershed.

 - Assist local farmers and community leaders to address water quality concerns: